apache/skywalking-banyandb/CONTRIBUTING.md

 * Go 1.19
 * Node 16.15
 * Git >= 2.30
-* Linux, MacOS or Windows+WSL2
+* Linux, macOS or Windows+WSL2
 * GNU make

 ### Windows

-BanyanDB is built on Linux and MacOS that introduced several platform-specific characters to the building system.
-Therefore, we highly recommend you to use [WSL2+Ubuntu](https://ubuntu.com/wsl) to execute tasks of the Makefile.
+BanyanDB is built on Linux and macOS that introduced several platform-specific characters to the building system.
+Therefore, we highly recommend you use [WSL2+Ubuntu](https://ubuntu.com/wsl) to execute tasks of the Makefile.

 #### End of line sequence

-BanyanDB ALWAYS use `LF`(`\n`) as the line endings, even on a Windows.
+BanyanDB ALWAYS uses `LF`(`\n`) as the line endings, even on Windows.
 So we need your development tool and IDEs to generate new files with `LF` as its end of lines.

 ## Building and Testing